-If you think your son or daughter could use an extra year to be more mature and then do toastmasters, strongly recommend doing so.
-In addition to the emotional component and angle to it, the program also requires planning your time a little bit outside the classes, coordinating over emails, preparing speeches at home, etc. (kids are supposed to learn and do this, not parents).
+If you think your son or daughter could use an extra year to be more mature and then do toastmasters, I strongly recommend doing so.
+In addition to the emotional component and angle to it, the program also requires planning your time a little bit outside the classes, coordinating over emails, preparing speeches at home, etc. (teenagers are supposed to learn and do this, not parents).

 Q6: How many levels are there for the Toastmasters program?
 How long does it take to complete them all?
 Is there a defined curriculum?

 A: There are three milestones when you are in our Toastmasters program:

 - When you complete your Competent Communicator (CC) manual (10 speeches), you get a certificate for that from toastmasters.

 - When you complete two more advanced communicator manuals (5 speeches each for a total of 10 more presentations), get Advanced Communicator Bronze (ACB) certificate from toastmasters.

 - When you complete two more advanced manuals and do a couple of educational presentations, you are eligible for Advanced Communication Silver (ACS) certificate.

 Different member kids might pursue/reach levels at a different speed.
 So, how long it takes to achieve any one of these milestones can vary.
 It would be best if you aimed to complete 1-3 speech projects in every 10-week schedule that we put together.

 In addition to the above three milestones, there is Competent Leadership (CL) manual.
 It touches on a range of communication, leadership topics.
 You can use different roles to complete these projects and get Competent Leadership (CL) certificate.